Jobs In Portugal For Americans in 2026

 If you have more questions about finding employment abroad, check out our article on working abroad as an American today!

-There are a variety of pros and cons to working as an American in Portugal, including greater work experience and fewer job availability to non-Portuguese speakers.
+There are a variety of pros and cons to working as an American in Portugal, including greater work experience but less job availability for non-Portuguese speakers.
 Each job will have its own range of strengths and weaknesses, and it’s important to weigh out your options.

 - Expands your work experience

-- Opportunities for networking in an entirely new job market
+- Offers opportunities for networking in an entirely new job market

 - The highest salaries usually go to locals